-A. Measure these characteristics while Instream cover Off channel habitat walking back to the benchmark from the upstream or downstream boundary.
-3. Bank stability 4.
-Length of bank with no vegetation B. Measure these characteristics at or near the benchmark.
-5. Streambed material or near the benchmark.
-6. Embeddedness C. Measure these characteristic 7.
-Overhead canopy for the entire reference site.
-(From measurements of individual pool 8.
-Riparian zone habitat units).
-9. Percent pool habitat
+A. Measure these characteristics while walking back to the benchmark from the upstream or downstream boundary.
+Instream cover Off channel habitat Bank stability Length of bank with no vegetation B. Measure these characteristics at or near the benchmark.
+5. Streambed material 6.
+Embeddedness C. Measure these characteristic for the entire reference site.
+(From measurements of individual pool habitat units).
+7. Overhead canopy 8.
+Riparian zone 9.
+Percent pool habitat